IMAGE Business Club members on the small habits that have improved their productivity

 Three workout mistakes women make when they hit the menopause

-Bones and Muscles.
-Muscles and Bones.
+Bones and muscles.
+Muscles and bones.
 Let this be your daily mantra.

 Declining oestrogen levels in menopause deteriorate your bone and muscle mass.
 The right exercise can prevent bone loss and increase muscle density, but the wrong exercise will do the opposite.
-Here are three big workout mistakes women make when as they hit the menopause.
+Here are three big workout mistakes women make as they hit the menopause.

 You only do cardio